 - Cognitive tools have been successfully used to highlight indicators regarding organizational outcomes like performance and success in training, especially for more complex job responsibilities.

 - These tests are easy and cost-effective to administer.

 - The test questions cannot be answered dishonestly as long as the identity of the test-taker is verified.

 Again, be sure to do your research first to make sure your method is compliant and your organization is protected.

-These tests are similar to biodata but not as focused on historical facts of a person’s life.
-Integrity tests utilize pre-developed questions regarding an applicant’s ethics or conscientiousness–honesty, dependability, trustworthiness, etc. Usually administered in a web-based or pencil-and-paper survey.
+These pre-hire assessments are similar to biodata but focus more on ethics than historical facts of a person’s life.
+Integrity tests utilize pre-developed questions designed to measure a candidate’s honesty, dependability, trustworthiness, etc. They are usually administered as a web-based or pencil-and-paper survey.

 - These types of tests may be offensive to test-takers if the questions seem too personal and not related to the job.

-Therefore, personality tests can identify candidates whose personality traits indicate potential success in particular roles within a particular company.
-But the real value is that the same information that allows you to make a more educated hiring decision can also equip you to make insightful effective management, promotion, and problem-solving decisions over the life of the employee in the company.
+Therefore, personality tests can identify candidates whose personality traits indicate potential success in particular roles within your company.
+But the real value is that the same information that allows you to make a more educated hiring decision can also equip you to make effective management, promotion and problem-solving decisions throughout the life of the employee in the company.